 To find all dissertations written by students in our PhD program, search the keyword phrase: St. Marys dissertation*

 Many Ph.D. dissertations written after 1996 can also be downloaded for free by currently enrolled St. Mary's students, faculty, or staff.
-Use the Dissertations (St. Mary's only) database to download St. Mary's dissertations.
-Most dissertations from 2017- are also available open access through the catalog.
+Use the Dissertations & Theses @ St. Mary's University database to download St. Mary's dissertations.
+Most dissertations from 2017-present are also available open access through the catalog.

 Search the Library Catalog to find Master's theses.
 Masters degree theses (red binding) are are shelved on the 3rd Floor.
-Theses from 2017- are available in electronic format only.
+Theses from 2017-present are available in electronic format only.

 Use this format to find theses via the Library Catalog keyword search: St. Marys University "department name" thesis

-Theses have been written in several academic areas including ones not listed in the example searches section.
+Theses have been written in several academic areas including ones not listed in the example searches section above.

 Honor's Program Theses